riccardotorre/DNNLikelihood_dev/docs/dnn_likelihood/usage.rst

 A :class:`DnnLik <DNNLikelihood.DnnLik>` object is defined through a series of dictionaries (or lists of dictionaries) describing data and
 DNN inputs, optimizer, compilation, callbacks, and training parameters.
-An example of the dictionaries defining the :class:`DnnLik <DNNLikelihood.DnnLik>` configurations is given by
+An example of the dictionaries defining the :class:`DnnLik <DNNLikelihood.DnnLik>` configurations is given by (the example is designed to be representative and to show most of the input possibilities even though it does not represent a "meaningful" choice of model and hyperparameters).

 .. code-block:: python